Little Rock, AR

 The building of the interstate helped the move into the suburbs of West Little Rock easier for white families, allowing them to leave parts of the West End and the South End.

-Slum Clearance, the process of building the highway, destroyed key parts of the black community on the city’s South End and East End.
+Slum Clearance, the process of building the highway, destroyed key parts of the Little Rock black population on the city’s South End and East End.

 The building of housing projects, after the Federal Housing Act of 1949 passed, that were placed on the outskirts of the city gave reasons for large sections of the black community to be destroyed with the claim that these neighborhoods were rundown.